Jan 25, 2024

 Other than eliminating the need to build or rent brick-and-mortar stores, starting an eCommerce store also reduces several operational costs.

-When you sell online, you can save on warehouse and product storage expenses by choosing a dropshipping business model.
+When you sell online, you can save on warehouse and product storage expenses by starting a dropshipping business model.
 Let the supplier fulfill the orders for you.

 Depending on the eCommerce platform chosen, setting up an online store can also be quite affordable.
-For example, you can purchase web hosting for an eCommerce website at Hostinger for as low as $1.39/month and a .com domain extension for $9.99.
+For example, to launch an eCommerce website, you can buy hosting from Hostinger for as low as $1.39/month and a .com domain extension for $9.99.

 Besides the paid advertising options, there are also free methods to market products.
-Examples include creating organic social media or blog posts and improving your site’s search engine optimization (SEO).
+Examples include creating organic social media or blog posts to improve your eCommerce site’s search engine optimization (SEO).
 Don’t forget to adjust your marketing strategy to stay on budget.

 In addition, you can eliminate the cost of payroll by running and managing the business yourself.
 Even if you need staff, you won’t have to hire many employees, thanks to the advanced features available in various eCommerce solutions.
 We will discuss this further in the next section.